String Sanitization Under Edit Distance: Improved and Generalized: Preliminaries

 For any substring $U$, we denote by $\mathcal{I}_U$ the set of occurrences in $U$ of non-sensitive length-$k$ strings over $\Sigma$.
 (We have that $\mathcal{I}_W=\mathcal{I}$.)
 We call an occurrence $i$ the {\em t-predecessor} of another occurrence $j$ in $\mathcal{I}_U$ if and only if $i$ is the largest element in $\mathcal{I}_U$ that is less than $j$.
 This relation induces a {\em strict total order} on the occurrences in $\mathcal{I}_U$.
 We call a subset $\mathcal{J}$ of $\mathcal{I}_U$ a \textit{t-chain} if for all elements in $\mathcal{J}$ except the minimum one, their t-predecessor is also in $\mathcal{J}$.
 For two strings $U$ and $V$, chains $\mathcal{J}_U$ and $\mathcal{J}_V$ are {\em equivalent}, denoted by $\mathcal{J}_U \equiv \mathcal{J}_V$, if and only if $|\mathcal{J}_U|=|\mathcal{J}_V|$ and $U[u\dd u+k-1]=V[v\dd v+k-1]$, where $u$ is the $j$-th smallest element of $\mathcal{J}_U$ and $v$ is the $j$-th smallest of $\mathcal{J}_V$, for all $j\le |\mathcal{J}_U|$.

 Given two strings $U$ and $V$ the {\em edit distance} $d_\mathrm{E}(U,V)$ is defined as the minimum number of elementary edit operations (letter insertion, deletion, or substitution) that transform one string into the other.
 Each edit operation can also be associated with a cost: a fixed positive value.
 Given two strings $U$ and $V$ the {\em weighted edit distance} $d_{\mathrm{WE}}(U,V)$ is defined as the minimal total cost of a sequence of edit operations to transform one string into the other.
 We assume throughout that the three edit operations all have unit weight.
-However, our algorithms also work for arbitrary weights at no extra cost.
+However, as mentioned in Section~\ref{sec:intro}, our algorithm for the \ETFS{} problem (formally defined below) also works for arbitrary weights at no extra cost.
 The standard algorithm to compute the edit distance between two strings $U$ and $V$~\cite{Lev} works by creating a $(|U|+1) \times (|V|+1)$ DP table $D$ with $D[i][j] = d_{\mathrm{E}}(U[0\dd i-1], V[0\dd j-1])$.
 The sought edit distance is thus $d_{\mathrm{E}}(U, V) = D[|U|][|V|]$.
 Since we compute each table entry from the entries to the left, top and top-left in $\Order(1)$ time, the algorithm runs in $\Order(|U|\cdot|V|)$ time.
 Moreover, we can find an optimal (minimum cost) alignment by tracing back through the table.

-\paragraph{The {\ETFS} Problem} We formally define {\ETFS}, one of the problems considered in this paper.
+\paragraph*{The {\ETFS} Problem} We formally define {\ETFS}, one of the problems considered in this paper.

 \begin{problem2}[{\ETFS}] Given a string $W$ of length $n$, an integer $k>1$, and a set $\mathcal{S}_k$ (and thus set $\mathcal{I}$), construct a string $X_{\mathrm{ED}}$ which is at minimal (weighted) edit distance from $W$ and satisfies: \begin{packed_enum} \item[\textbf{C1}] $X_{\mathrm{ED}}$ does not contain any sensitive pattern. \item[\textbf{P1}] $\mathcal{I}_W \equiv \mathcal{I}_{X_{\mathrm{ED}}}$, i.e., the t-chains $\mathcal{I}_W$ and $\mathcal{I}_{X_{\mathrm{ED}}}$ are equivalent. \end{packed_enum} \end{problem2}